-- Do Not identify the Owner, architects or designers in text or on any pages or images
+- Do not identify the Owner, architects or designers.

-- Provide the location of the Project and its year of completion.
+- the location of the Project and its year of completion

-- Provide a written description to support your Project: < 300 words and, if appropriate, a description of sustainable features (in an additional 100 words or less).
+- if appropriate, a description of sustainable features (in an additional 100 words or less)

-- Photographs: Interior and exterior images are strongly encouraged.
+- Interior and exterior images are strongly encouraged

 - Site Plans are strongly encouraged and are to have a scale and north arrow

-- If the Project is recognized with an award, individual high-res photographs in JPEG format may be requested from the submitter.
+- All photography permissions and releases are the responsibility of the submitting architect whose project has been selected.
+If the Project is recognized with an award, additional individual high-res photographs may be required from the submitter

-A jury of peers, from both academic and professional practice, who are located outside of the State of Connecticut.
+The Design Award jury consists of peers who are located outside of the State of Connecticut.
 The Jurors will take into consideration and acknowledge: